mastodon/documentation/content/en/admin/scaling.md

 ### Streaming API {#streaming}

-The streaming API handles long-lived HTTP and WebSockets connections, through which clients receive real-time updates.
+The streaming API handles long-lived HTTP and WebSocket connections, through which clients receive real-time updates.
 The following environment variables control it:

 - `STREAMING_API_BASE_URL` controls the base URL of the streaming API
 - `PORT` controls the port the streaming server will listen on, by default 4000.
 The `BIND` and `SOCKET` environment variables are also able to be used.
-- Additionally, the shared [database](/admin/config#postgresql) and [redis](/admin/config#redis) environment variables are used.
+- Additionally, the shared [database](/admin/config#postgresql) and [Redis](/admin/config#redis) environment variables are used.

 The streaming API can use a different subdomain if you want to by setting `STREAMING_API_BASE_URL`.
 This allows you to have one load balancer for streaming and one for web/API requests.
 However, this also requires applications to correctly request the streaming URL from the [instance endpoint](/methods/instance/#v2), instead of assuming that it's hosted on the same host as the Web API.

 One process of the streaming server can handle a reasonably high number of connections and throughput, but if you find that a single process isn't handling your instance's load, you can run multiple processes by varying the `PORT` number of each, and then using nginx to load balance traffic to each of those instances.
 For example, a community of about 50,000 accounts with 10,000-20,000 monthly active accounts, you'll typically have an average concurrent load of about 800-1200 streaming connections.

-The streaming server also exposes a [Prometheus](https://prometheus.io/) endpoint on `/metrics` with a lot of metrics to help you understand the current load on your mastodon streaming server, some key metrics are:
+The streaming server also exposes a [Prometheus](https://prometheus.io/) endpoint on `/metrics` with a lot of metrics to help you understand the current load on your Mastodon streaming server, some key metrics are:

-* `mastodon_streaming_connected_clients`: This is the number of connected clients, tagged by client type (websocket or eventsource)
+- `mastodon_streaming_connected_clients`: This is the number of connected clients, tagged by client type (websocket or eventsource)
-* `mastodon_streaming_connected_channels`: This is the number of "channels" that are currently subscribed (note that this is much higher than connected clients due to how our internal "system" channels currently work)
+- `mastodon_streaming_connected_channels`: This is the number of "channels" that are currently subscribed (note that this is much higher than connected clients due to how our internal "system" channels currently work)
-* `mastodon_streaming_messages_sent_total`: This is the total number of messages sent to clients since last restart.
+- `mastodon_streaming_messages_sent_total`: This is the total number of messages sent to clients since last restart.
-* `mastodon_streaming_redis_messages_received_total`: This is the number of messages received from Redis pubsub, and intended to complement [monitoring Redis directly](https://sysdig.com/blog/redis-prometheus/).
+- `mastodon_streaming_redis_messages_received_total`: This is the number of messages received from Redis pubsub, and intended to complement [monitoring Redis directly](https://sysdig.com/blog/redis-prometheus/).

 {{< hint style="info" >}}
 The more streaming server processes that you run, the more database connections will be consumed on PostgreSQL, so you'll likely want to use PgBouncer, as documented below.